-- We continue to believe the risk/reward for large-cap stocks is constructive looking forward.
-We remain focused on bottom-up stock selection, while avoiding large sector over- and under-weights.
-We believe our ESG integration approach will serve as a “flywheel” to better performance over time as more investors focus on the opportunities and risks arising from the transition to a more sustainable economy.
+- We remain focused on bottom-up stock selection, while avoiding large sector over- and under-weights.
+We believe our investment approach, which seamlessly integrates fundamental and ESG analysis, will serve as a “flywheel” to drive performance over time as investors focus on the opportunities and risks arising from the transition to a more sustainable economy.

 |1-Month||Quarter||YTD||1 Year||3 Year||5 Year||10 Year||Since Inception1|

 |Large Cap Fund - Investor Class||7.45||4.95||18.64||9.29||-||-||-||12.53|

 |Large Cap Fund - Institutional Class||7.44||4.94||18.75||9.52||-||-||-||12.79|